Music binds us together at times of great joy and enormous sadness

 Music not only affects our heart rate, it stimulates and invigorates the senses and can help to relax and de-stress.

 Music therapy sessions at Children's Hospice South West open up wonderful possibilities for engagement and interaction with the children.
 It offers a space in which children can communicate and express themselves, through words if they are able to, but also in non-verbal ways through vocalisation, body language and facial expressions.

 The child is at the heart of every session and they are in control of how the session runs.
 Some children may choose to make up a song about how they are feeling; others will simply sit quietly in the therapeutic space and to spend time away from all the medical interventions they have to face on a daily basis.

 The focus is put on what children can do rather than what they are not able to do.
 Children will often leave the sessions with a big smile on their face, having achieved something they never thought they could.

 How does it work?

-The role of the Music Therapist is to respond to the children and the sounds they offer, mainly through improvisation; with singing and a wide range of musical instruments, from drums to keyboard, from guitar to all manner of percussion instruments.
-Music technology is also used in order to enable the young people to engage in the process and express something of who they are.
+The role of the Music Therapist is to respond to the children and the sounds they offer, mainly through improvisation; with singing and a wide range of musical instruments, from drums to keyboard, to guitar and all manner of percussion instruments.
+Music technology is also used in order to enable our young people to engage in the process and express something of who they are.